Lake Pedder: The original and modified lake

-The dams were designed and constructed by Tasmania's Hydro Electric Commission (HEC) as part of the Upper Gordon River hydro-electric generation scheme.
-The aim of this scheme was to increase Tasmania's capacity to generate hydro-electricity in accordance with the Tasmanian Government's policy of attempting to attract secondary industry to the State with the incentive of cheap renewable energy.
+The dams were designed and constructed by Tasmania's Hydro Electric Commission (HEC) as part of the Upper Gordon River hydroelectric generation scheme.
+The aim of this scheme was to increase Tasmania's capacity to generate hydroelectricity in accordance with the Tasmanian government's policy of attempting to attract secondary industry to the state with the incentive of cheap, renewable energy.